Program Coordinator, Los Angeles, CA

-• Ensure that the program starts smoothly, including maintaining the partnership with the school/administration (relationships ,space, scheduling, absences, etc), solicitation of teacher referrals, student permission, re-matching or matching pairs, and other start-up
+• Ensure that the program starts smoothly, including maintaining the partnership with the school/ administration (relationships, space, scheduling, absences, etc.), solicitation of teacher referrals, student permission, re-matching or matching pairs, and other start-up tasks

 • Notify students, teachers and potentially parents/guardians of volunteer mentor cancellations or schedule changes

-• Communicate regularly with volunteer mentors, including monthly updates, and notification of student absences or changes in schedule
+• Communicate regularly with volunteer mentors, including regular program updates, and notification of student absences or changes in schedule

 • Provide ongoing support and guidance to volunteer mentors on a general and case by case basis to address specific challenges as need arises (with input from supervisor)

 • Provide volunteers with book ideas.
-If the program is on site (i.e. not virtual),maintain an organized and inviting book cart for volunteers
+If program is on site (i.e. not virtual), maintain an organized and inviting book cart for volunteers

 • Potentially provide logistical support to parents/guardians with respect to virtual sessions

-• Facilitate and monitor reading sessions to ensure smooth operation of the program
+• Facilitate and monitor reading sessions, which may be in-person and/or virtual, to ensure smooth operation of program

 • If coordinating on-site, ensure that state and school guidelines for hygiene and safety are followed carefully and that rooms are left clean and orderly